 Subject to our Board of Trustees' discretion and applicable legal restrictions, we intend to authorize and declare ordinary cash distributions on a quarterly basis and pay such distributions on a monthly basis.
 We have adopted an "opt in" distribution reinvestment plan ("DRIP") pursuant to which shareholders may elect to have the full amount of your cash distributions reinvested in additional Shares.
-Shares will be issued pursuant to the DRIP at their net asset value.
+Shares will be issued pursuant to the DRIP at a price equal to 95% of their most recently determined net asset value as of the payment date (generally the last business day of each calendar month).
 There is no sales load or other charge for distributions reinvestment.
+A request must be received by the Fund before the record date to be effective for that dividend or capital gain distribution.
 Participants in our DRIP are free to elect or revoke reinstatement in the DRIP within a reasonable time as specified in the plan.
-If shareholders elect to participate in the DRIP, distributions on Shares are automatically reinvested in additional Shares by UMB Fund Services, Inc., or the "DRIP Agent."
+If shareholders elect to participate in the DRIP, distributions on Shares are automatically reinvested in additional Shares by one or more affiliates of SS&C, or the "DRIP Agent."
 Holders of our Shares who receive distributions in the form of additional Shares are nonetheless required to pay applicable federal, state or local taxes on the reinvested distribution and will not receive a corresponding cash distribution with which to pay any applicable tax.
 Reinvested distributions increase our Shareholders' equity on which a management fee is payable to the Adviser.
+We and the DRIP Agent reserve the right to amend or terminate the DRIP upon written notice to each participant at least 30 days before the record date for the payment of any dividend or distribution by us.